Posted on Leave a comment

 For a lower powered mini humbucker take a look at the ‘Mini’ https://mrglynspickups.com/2021/11/12/mini-humbucker/

-Have a look at Mr Glyns Pickups on YouTube https://www.youtube.com/c/MrGlynsPickups/videos
+Mr Glyns Pickups YouTube https://www.youtube.com/@MrGlynsPickups/featured

 updated 8 May 2023